farcaster-project/RFCs/10-public-offer.md

 As defined in [01.
 High-Level Overview](./01-high-level-overview.md) two swap roles are specified:

- * Alice
+ * the accordant seller
- * Bob
+ * the arbitrating seller

-A swap as defined in Farcaster always involves one and only one Alice and one and only one Bob.
+A swap as defined in Farcaster always involves one and only one the accordant seller and one and only one the arbitrating seller.
 Defining the future maker swap role is enough to derive the future taker swap role.

 ## Serialization